jimmy6727/SampleCode/README.md

 # SampleCode
-A portfolio of code samples to showcase my work for potential employers and other showcasing purposes.

-If you are a potential employer visiting this repository in order to view my work, thank you for your interest!
-Below is a description of all the files in this repository, some of which were written in an academic setting, and some of which is portions of other people's work that I added onto, modified, or otherwise contributed to (I give credit to any additional authors whenever necessary).

 Thank you for visiting this sample page.

 # NLP
 The NLP folder contains some examples of work done for my Fall 2019 Natural Language Processing class at Whitman College.
 Included is an n-gram language model that can distinugish between authors of different text, and a hidden markov probability model that uses n-grams and part of speech tags to predict the likelihood of a given sequence of words, corresponding part of speech tags, as well as the most likely sequence of POS tags given a sentence/sequence of words.
 It also includes a command line tool that uses matplot to display a spectrogram of verbal speech, as well as a sample spectrogram output.